LonelyReaper/hello-world/README.md

 # hello-world
-Quick tutorial for guthub
+Quick tutorial for github

-Now im righting random text in order to make changes to this file.
+Now im wrighting random text in order to make changes to this file.